Ghent Square Community Association

 The Williams School

-Ghent Square needs at least 116 votes to make our annual meeting count.
-If you can’t make it to the meeting, please assign your ballot/proxy to another board member to vote for you.
-Download Proxy/Ballot, complete the front and back of form, take a photo of it, and send it to lrattan@communitygroup.com.
+Ghent Square needs at least 116 votes to make a quorum, or make our annual meeting count.
+If you can’t make it to the meeting, please complete the Proxy/Ballot and assign it to a board member to vote for you.
+You can also complete the Ballot if you want to select the candidates yourself.
+Download the Proxy/Ballot, complete the front and back of the form, and drop it off at the clubhouse or send it to wmitchell@communitygroup.com.
 Thank you!

 1. Welcome